 - Appetite suppression (blood flow goes from skin and intestines to muscles for action)

 - Dilated pupils (so to see with more clarity)

-According to Hans Selye, the body when stressed goes through a "General Adaptation Syndrome."
-After the initial activation alarm phase of fight or flight, the body goes through a resistance phase, where homeostasis works on restoring balance and recovery.
+According to Hans Selye, the Hungarian-Canadian endocrinologist and stress-response scientist, the stressed body goes through a "general adaptation syndrome."
+After the initial activation alarm phase of fight-or-flight, the body goes through a resistance phase, where homeostasis works on restoring balance and recovery.
 This is when the dog "shakes off" the stress so to relax those tight muscles, resumes normal breathing and his heart rate slows down.

 The exhaustion phase is then seen if the stress is allowed to continue for some time and the resistance phase is repeated too often, and in this case burnout occurs with its negative effects on the body.
 The dog's immune system is lowered, cognitive functions (ability to learn) are depleted, energy levels lower leading to lethargy and disrupted sleep patterns.
 Some dogs may have a hard time relaxing even when there's nothing happening.
 However, a dog that is acutely stressed may become hyperactive as a defense mechanism before later shutting down.

-Interestingly, when dogs are faced with a perceived threat, they don't necessarily go into fight or flight, they may also have a plan C, a plan D, and a plan E. Basically, the fight and flight response can be extended by adding the freeze, faint and fool around response.
+Interestingly, when dogs are faced with a perceived threat, they don't necessarily go into fight-or-flight, they may also have a plan C, a plan D, and a plan E. Basically, the fight-or-flight response can be extended by adding the freeze, faint and fool around response.